zshi719/2025-Data-24100/project_assignments/part_3.md

 ### Flask

-We will be using _all yaers_ of the data in the `project_data` directory to build the routes listed below.
+We will be using _all years_ of the data in the `project_data` directory to build the routes listed below.

 As in part I your code will need to load the data, making sure to not store any intermediate files and then, once that processing is complete, should serve the following routes via `flask`.